 A SubCo is a separate legal business that allows the parent company to be isolated from risk: any losses made by the SubCo do not necessary transfer to the parent company.
 Having said that, to maintain its reputation, the parent company may have to pay for the subsidiary’s debts, even if it has no legal obligation, and it could be liable for damages if a subsidiary violates the law.

 NHS Foundation Trusts have had the authority to set up wholly owned subsidiaries since 2006, with little oversight from NHS Monitor (now NHS Improvement).
-However, NHS Trusts, unlike Foundation Trusts, are not independent legal entities and have had to apply for permission from NHS Improvement (NHSI) to create SubCos.
-(For simplicity, we use the term ‘Trust’ in what follows to refer to both NHS Foundation Trusts, and those NHS Trusts with permission to set up SubCos.)
+However, NHS Trusts, unlike Foundation Trusts (FTs), are not independent legal entities and have had to apply for permission from NHS Improvement (NHSI) to create SubCos.
+(For simplicity, in what follows, and unless specifically talking about FTs, we use the term ‘Trust’ to refer to both FTs, and those NHS Trusts with permission to set up SubCos.)

-NHS SubCos vary in size (both in terms of turnover and number of staff) and the services they offer.
-So far, services include facilities, estates and property, GP services, respite care, medical services such as diagnostic or pathology services, equipment management, pharmacy and back office functions.
+NHS SubCos vary in size (both in terms of turnover and number of staff transferred) and the services they offer.
+So far, services include facilities, estates and property, GP services, procurement, respite care, medical services such as diagnostic or pathology services, equipment management, pharmacy, IT and back office functions.
 Both the extent of services and the number of staff involved is growing.

-Many NHS SubCos are wholly owned subsidiaries, where the Trust retains control over major decisions.
-But although the subsidiary’s Chair may be a member of the Trust Board, the SubCos are likely to be run predominantly by staff employed from outside the Trust because they have a commercial background.
+Many NHS SubCos are wholly owned subsidiaries, where the Trust owns all the shares and retains control over major decisions.
+But although the subsidiary’s Chair may be a member of the Trust Board, the SubCos might be run predominantly by staff employed from outside the Trust because they have a commercial background.

 Not all NHS SubCos are wholly owned by Trusts.
-Exceptions include Viapath, a pathology company set up in 2009 by Guys and St Thomas’ Foundation Trust with SERCO.
+For example, Viapath is a company set up by Guys and St Thomas’ Foundation Trust as a joint venture with Serco to provide pathology services.
 It is majority owned by the NHS (66.6%).

 Why set up SubCos?